JieunKwon/PL_SQL_basic/README.md

 6. Implicit Cursors

-            - Are automatically created by Oracle
+            - are automatically created by Oracle

+            - can refer to it using attributes

+            : SQL%FOUND (true if 1 or more rows are affected) : SQL%NOTFOUND (the opposite of SQL%FOUND)
+            : SQL%ROWCOUNT (the number of rows processed)